exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 however, the remaining versions showed either similar or worse than ordinary linear regression.
 The randomized algorithm was used in cross-validation to find the best solution where different value of the alpha parameter of Ridge or Lasso was searched.
-The best performance was obtained with alpha is 0, which indicates that the regularization term does not contribute to achieve better performance.
+The best performance was obtained with alpha is 0, which indicates that the regularization term does not contribute to achieve the better performance.

-* Multiple parameters such as alpha, l<sub>1</sub> ratio were explored for Elastic net and SGD using same searching strategy, the best result for these methods are 3.27 (elastic net with alpha=0.58 and l<sub>1</sub> ratio=0.03) and 3.19 (SGD with alpha=0.58, l<sub>1</sub> penalty and l<sub>1</sub> ratio=0.51 These results did not beat the linear regression performance.
+* Multiple parameters such as alpha and l<sub>1</sub> ratio were explored for Elastic net and SGD using same searching strategy, the best result for these methods are 3.27 (elastic net with alpha=0.58 and l<sub>1</sub> ratio=0.03) and 3.19 (SGD with alpha=0.58, l<sub>1</sub> penalty and l<sub>1</sub> ratio=0.51.
+These results could not beat the ordinary linear regression performance.

 * [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) took multiple weeks for training and validation however it showed the worst performance of with 14.31 MSE.